"The Music Returns to Kai-as" – a film by Future Pasts

 The Music Returns to Kai-as

 Our film The Music Returns to Kai-as is an outcome of oral history research in a particular area of north-west Namibia.
-With Suro Ganuses mentioned above, we have worked mostly with families in a settlement called Sesfontein.
+With Welhemina Suro Ganuses, recently appointed Councillor for the Namidaman Traditional Authority, we have worked mostly with families in a settlement called Sesfontein.
 They have formed a cultural group called the Hoanib Cultural Group, after the main ephemeral river that flows through the area in which they now live.

 Through our research, two things started to come into focus.

 One was that elderly people often spoke of places in the wider landscape that were important to them, but for which very little was more widely known in terms of cultural heritage and values.
 These places tend not to be named on contemporary maps of the area, and histories of dwelling and use there had not been documented.

 One of the threads of our research has thus been to create a record of some of these past places.
 In doing so we have come to understand the broader landscape as a cultural landscape, rather than only as a conservation landscape and wilderness area.
 Most of this cultural mapping research involved following peoples’ leads regarding places they wished to relocate, and then working with them to record information they recalled about these places.